EdJoPaTo/website-stalker/README.md

 #### `css_select`

-Tries to grab every instance of matching HTML elements and returns all of them (in a still valid HTML).
+Use [CSS Selectors](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Selectors) to grab every instance of matching HTML elements and returns all of them.
-Optionally with a `remove: true` it returns everything excluding the matching HTML elements.

-If no matching HTML elements are found, this editor fails.
+If no matching HTML elements are found, this editor errors.

 Examples: